cschladetsch/Doplhin/StudentExamScores/prompt.md

 Generate code that creates statistics for a group of students based on their exam scores.
 Use modern C++20 code.

-Each student is represented by a structure containing their name and a history of their examination (exam) scores.
+Each student is represented by a `struct` containing their name and a `std::vector<int>` of their exam scores.

 ## Requirements